Zapier vs Make.com 2026: Which Saves More Time for Bloggers & Creators?

-Should you use Zapier or Make.com?
+That is when the real question starts: should you use Zapier or Make.com?

-But they do not feel the same when you use them.
+But they do not feel the same.

 What Are Zapier and Make.com?

-Zapier and Make.com are automation platforms.
+Zapier and Make.com are no-code automation platforms.
 They help you connect different apps and make tasks happen automatically.

 For example, instead of doing this manually:

-- Publish a WordPress post
+• Publish a WordPress post

-- Copy the link
+• Copy the link

-- Add it to a spreadsheet
+• Add it to a spreadsheet

-- Write a social media caption
+• Create a social media task

 A simple workflow could look like this: